 On the southwest corner lie Rano Kau and Orongo, with Ahu Tahai nearby for the signature Easter Island sunset.
 Ahu Akivi, the only ahu site where the moai face seaward, and the quarry of Puna Pau, are along a separate road running past the island’s high point, Maunga Terevaka.

-But on the northeast are no less than three sites you could do together – the largest ahu at Tongariki, the original ahu at Anakena, and Rano Raraku, the site of the mysterious Easter Island heads half buried into the hill that captured the world’s imagination.
+But on the northeast there are no less than three sites you could do together – the largest ahu at Tongariki, the original ahu at Anakena, and Rano Raraku, the site of the mysterious Easter Island heads half buried into the hill that captured the world’s imagination.

-Morning over the Rapa Nui east coast
+Daybreak over the Rapa Nui east coast

-The day began to kindle as the taxi came upon the road running along the east coastline of Easter Island.
+The day began to kindle as the taxi came upon the road running along the eastern coastline of Easter Island.
 The sky seemed reasonably clear of clouds, save for a low bank on the horizon and smoky puffs suspended over the water.
 That’s lucky.
 I did not summon all my willpower to get moving this early, for a disappointing sunrise!